 Let’s put it another way.
 You know that feeling when you walk into your favorite café — you know, the one that makes the perfect latté every time?
 You ask for “the usual” and the barista knows exactly what to make, just the way you like it.

-This, in essence, is personalized service created through analyzing and understanding human behavior.
+This, in essence, is personalized service created through analyzing and understanding customer behavior.
 The person behind the counter knows who you are, what your intent is, and how to get you what you need, just by observing you, listening to you, and interacting with you.

 In other words, they’ve honed their expertise, picking up on the behavioral cues you’ve laid down to make their service more relevant.

-So how can you take the same level of personalization that you get when you order your morning cuppa joe, digitally enable it, and scale it using the online behavior of thousands of customers-without hiring whole teams of data scientists to make those human-to-human connections?
+So how can you take the same level of personalization that you get when you order your morning cuppa joe, digitally enable it, and scale it using the online behavior of thousands of customers — without hiring whole teams of data scientists to make those human-to-human connections?

 A graphic illustrates the path between a searcher and their search result

-Free Ebook | 3 Ways GenAI Transforms Employee Experience
+Relevant Reading: 3 Ways GenAI Transforms Employee Experience

 What Is Online Behavioral Data?

-As stated before, user or online behavioral data (or what’s also referred to as consumer behavior or behavioral science) is generated by the things people do online — your audience’s online engagement with certain topics or activities.
+As stated above, user or online behavioral data (or what’s also referred to as consumer behavior or behavioral science) is generated by the things people do online — your audience’s online engagement with certain topics or activities.

 What Does Behavioral Data Look Like?